Old Adelaide Football Club: Merger with North Parks (1884–1885)

-SAFA 1885 entry, 1886 Premiers, wins over Carlton and British Lions (1885–1888)
+SAFA 1885 entry of the new senior Adelaide Football Club

 At the annual meeting of the S.A.
 Football Association which was held at the Prince Alfred Hotel, on Wednesday evening 15 April 1885, the application to join from the newly merged Adelaide (formerly North Adelaide Juniors) and North Parks was approved.

-Adelaide was involved in an experimental night game played under electric lights at Adelaide Oval on 1 July 1885.
-It beat South Adelaide 1 goal 8 behinds to 8 behinds.

 The new senior team finished last and collected the wooden spoon out of four teams in 1885, but surprised much of the competition to claim the SAFA premiership in 1886 under the captaincy of J. D. Stephens and former South Park Captain A.M.
 Pettinger as Vice Captain.